forestgrape/coronavirus/index.md

 <!--
 [in consideration/thinking]
-> Best in the sense of - given the current situation - an optimal/least bad outcome for all the people.
+> 'best' in the sense of - given the current situation - an optimal/least bad outcome for all the people.
-> An overall agreed just way out is often very difficult to reach.
+> An overall agreed fully just way out is likely very difficult to reach.
 'Acceptable' just/unjust is possibly enough for peace, even long-term.
 -->

 > # Keeping Civilians out
 > 7.3.2022
 > Keeping civilians out of warfare should be a common interest for *all* parties to prevent immediate suffering and losses and in the long run to prevent dividing people and hostile thinking.
 Such effects can last long.
-With modern imaging (e.g. satellites/drones), the pictures of the brutality of war are not kept local but are shown across the world.
+With modern technologies (e.g. satellites), the pictures of the brutality of war are not kept local but reach the world.
 >
 > Paths to escape, to reach a safe and in any way, including ethically, reasonable place should be open.